By: Stacy W. Thomas, MD, FAAP & Michele LaBotz, MD, FAAP

 5. Talk to your child's coaches, teachers, and other mentors.

 Any youth-serving organization should have written policies and procedures for child safety.
 These policies must provide clear physical and behavior boundaries about how adults interact with children.
 Policies should encourage staff to recognize and report suspicious behaviors.
-For a checklist of important measures, see (link to article about minimizing abuse risk in youth sports)

 6. Avoid one-on-one situations between children & unrelated adults.